 - Do you specialize in lymphedema, and if so, what type of lymphedema do you specialize in?

 - How long have you been in lymphedema practice?

 - How long will each treatment last? (“A therapist cannot expect to do MLD and bandage in any less than 60 minutes,” said Roherty.)

 - How many days a week will I be in treatment?
 (Roherty explained, “In Germany, it is five days a week.
 Yes, that model can be adopted in the USA.
 Four to five times a week for two to three weeks for an uncomplicated limb, then three times a week for two weeks.”
 Studies have shown that less than this prolongs the treatment.)

 - Do you provide compression garments?
 If not, how do you handle fitting and purchasing necessary compression garments?

 - On completion of treatment, will I be provided with a self-care plan, including exercises for lymphedema?

 WORKING WITH YOUR THERAPIST

 The relationship you have with your lymphedema therapist will hopefully be a long and rewarding one.
-“A good CLT must build a relationship with their patients and acknowledge the fact that lymphedema is not curable past a certain stage.
-The relationship built is truly the foundation of a long-term relationship for years to come.
-Both the patient and therapist must realize that,” said Maria Geriane, a PT, DPT-CLT at Amita Mercy Medical Center.
+“A good CLT must build a relationship with their patients and acknowledge that lymphedema is not curable past a certain stage.
+However, the relationship built is the foundation of a long-term relationship for years.
+The patient and therapist must realize that,” said Maria Geriane, a PT, DPT-CLT at Amita Mercy Medical Center.

-It’s important to remember that therapists are people too, and that lymphedema can be a challenging disease to deal with.
-Don’t expect them to solve all your lymphedema problems at once, as this is an ongoing process.
+It’s important to remember that therapists are people, too, and that lymphedema can be a challenging disease.
+As this process is ongoing, don’t expect them to solve all your lymphedema problems simultaneously.
 Your therapist can only do so much!
-You also have to do your part in self care and maintenance.
+You also have to do your part in self-care and maintenance.
 It’s a team effort.
 Together we are stronger!
 Together we are empowered to live our best life.